-This policy is derived and adapted from established biosafety principles as outlined in the Biosafety in Microbiological and Biomedical Laboratories (BMBL), current edition, the National Institutes of Health and the current International Society for the Advancement of Cytometry (ISAC) Cell Sorter Biosafety Standards.
+This policy is derived and adapted from established biosafety principles as outlined in the BMBL, the National Institutes of Health and the current International Society for the Advancement of Cytometry (ISAC) Cell Sorter Biosafety Standards.

 4. Definitions

 - a.
 Flow Cytometric Analyzer Scientific instrument used to characterize cells or particles in a fluid stream, based upon their measured fluorescence and light scatter characteristics, but are incapable of sorting the cells. - b.
 Fluorescence-activated Sorter (FACS) FACS is a trademarked name for BD Biosciences instruments.